yzha0867/IDEA9103_tut3_Group-E_yzha0867/README.md

 The following techniques were not taught in the lecture/tutorial and come from external references or original experimentation:

+- **Mapping frequency bands to FFT bins (Nyquist-based calculation)**
+    Derived from external explanations of FFT bin resolution such as StuffonmyMind’s article on audio‑reactive visuals.
+    This method estimates `binSize = Nyquist / spectrum.length` to convert real‑world frequency ranges (e.g., 261–277 Hz for C4) into FFT index ranges.
+     *Used so that each note circle responds accurately to its corresponding musical frequency band, ensuring precise audio‑driven animation rather than relying on arbitrary FFT indices.*

 - **Note‑frequency mapping (C–B ranges)**
     Derived from external music theory resources and Wikipedia’s piano frequency tables.
     *Used so that each visual element corresponds to a meaningful musical pitch range, making the animation musically grounded.*